 The DSL will undertake a risk assessment in respect of any new information received, considering how risks will be managed and which staff need to know about the information.
 This will be recorded on our safeguarding recording system.

-This policy has been remotely approved by Governors on 10th September 2020 and is available on the school website at: https://meldreth.eschools.co.uk/web/school_policies/137779
+This policy has been remotely approved by Governors on 5.1.21 and is available on our school website.